John Patten, Baron Patten

-John Haggitt Charles Patten, Baron Patten, PC (born 17 July 1945) is a former Conservative Member of Parliament for Oxford West and Abingdon.
+John Haggitt Charles Patten, Baron Patten, PC (born 17 July 1945) is a British politician.
+He was formerly Conservative Member of Parliament for Oxford and subsequently for Oxford West and Abingdon.

 Early life

 A Roman Catholic, he was educated by the Jesuits at Wimbledon College before graduating from Sidney Sussex College, Cambridge.
+Patten then moved to the University of Oxford, working as a Geography Fellow, and taught political geography to former UK Prime Minister Theresa May while she was a student at St Hugh's College, Oxford.

 Parliamentary career

 He was first elected for Oxford in 1979, transferring to Oxford West and Abingdon in 1983 after boundary changes divided the seat.
 He stood down at the 1997 general election.
 The seat was subsequently won by the Liberal Democrat Evan Harris.

-Patten was offered the role as Secretary of State for Northern Ireland by Margaret Thatcher but refused.
+Patten was offered the role of Secretary of State for Northern Ireland by Margaret Thatcher, but refused.

 Patten served as Secretary of State for Education from 1992 to 1994.
 He was interviewed at some length by Brian Sherratt in 1994 regarding his role as Secretary of State.
 While he was Education Secretary, Patten described Birmingham education chief Tim Brighouse as "a madman ... wandering the streets, frightening the children."
 Brighouse sued, and won substantial damages which were donated to educational charities.